Installation view at Kunstraum Niederoesterreich, Vienna Photo by © eSeL.at - Lorenz Seidler

 The composition of the horizontal portrait photo refers to the photographs meeting the requirements of the photograph specifications for the official identification with photo issued by an official authority.
 It also exposes the link with my latest experience with the respective immigration, citizenship, and registration offices of the Austrian administrative apparatus.

-The traces and drawings disseminated over the face and body display formations and development of the territorial borders of Bosnia and Herzegovina through the course of history.
+The traces and drawings disseminated over the face and body display formations and development of the territorial borders of Bosnia and Herzegovina through a course of history.

 The artist’s manipulated self-portrait familiar gaze meets that of the viewer unswervingly; her face is traced and overwritten by a network of hatched cartographic lines.
 This portrait relates programmatically to the work done recently by the artist on the related themes of identity, nation, gender and social scripting.